Newly (or Still) Jobless? How to File for Pandemic Unemployment Assistance

 - Bank account information for direct deposit, otherwise your benefits will arrive via a prepaid debit card or check.

 - Tax return: Form 1040, Schedule C, F and/or SE.

 - As many income statements as possible: bank receipts with deposit information, 1099 forms, W-2s, paycheck stubs, income summaries and business ledgers.

 Income statements and related documents are crucial to proving how and when the coronavirus affected your earnings.
 For freelancers and independent contractors, it may be difficult to compile everything.
 Include as much as possible.

 Depending on which gig app you use and how much you earned, you may not have received any 1099 income forms in the mail.
 In that case, log on to the app and download your weekly or monthly income statements.

 Hiccups should be expected while applying for PUA.
 Many gig workers and independent contractors warn of website crashes, unavailable customer service, confusing questionnaires and more.

 Perseverance is key.

 The good news is that PUA benefits are retroactive.
-Once you’re approved, you could receive back pay from as early as January 27.
+Once you’re approved, you may be eligible for back pay from as early as January 27.